Sheamus: The League of Nations (2015–2016)

 At TLC: Tables, Ladders and Chairs on 13 December, Sheamus defeated Reigns in a Tables, Ladders and Chairs match after interference from The League of Nations.
 After the match, Reigns attacked Sheamus and Triple H. This resulted in a rematch the following night on Raw for the title with the stipulation that Reigns would be fired should he lose.
 Despite interference from chairman Mr. McMahon, Sheamus lost the title, ending his reign at 22 days.
-On 4 January 2016 episode of Raw, he failed to regain the title from Reigns with McMahon as special guest referee.
-On 24 January 2016, Sheamus entered the Royal Rumble at number 29, where he made to the final four, before being eliminated by Reigns.
+On the 4 January 2016 episode of Raw, he failed to regain the title from Reigns with McMahon as special guest referee.
+On 24 January, Sheamus entered the Royal Rumble at number 29, where he made to the final four, before being eliminated by Reigns.

-At Fastlane on 21 February, WWE Tag Team Champions The New Day began mocking The League of Nations, calling them the "league of booty".
+At Fastlane on 21 February, WWE Tag Team Champions The New Day (Big E, Kofi Kingston and Xavier Woods) began mocking The League of Nations, calling them the "league of booty".
 They continued to mock The League of Nations in various segments and skits while simultaneously feuding with other teams.
 At Roadblock on 12 March, Sheamus and Barrett unsuccessfully challenged for the WWE Tag Team Championship.
 The next night on Raw, The New Day defeated Del Rio and Rusev, prompting all four members of The League to attack The New Day after the match.
 The League of Nations then challenged and defeated The New Day in a six-man tag team match at WrestleMania 32 on 3 April.
 After the match, they were confronted and attacked by Mick Foley, Stone Cold Steve Austin, and Shawn Michaels.
 The next night on Raw, Barrett and Sheamus faced The New Day in another tag team title match, in a losing effort.
 After the match, the League of Nations blamed Barrett for being the "weak link" and attacked him, ejecting him from the group, before the rest of the team was attacked by The Wyatt Family.
-The feud was suspended within a month as Bray Wyatt suffered an injury, which led to Alberto Del Rio saying that The League might split soon in result.
+The feud was suspended within a month as Bray Wyatt suffered an injury, which led to Del Rio saying that The League might split soon as a result.

-On 28 April episode of SmackDown, The League of Nations would compete in a six-man tag match against Sami Zayn, Cesaro and Kalisto, however, Del Rio and Rusev walked out during the match.
+On the 28 April episode of SmackDown, The League of Nations would compete in a six-man tag match against Sami Zayn, Cesaro and Kalisto, however, Del Rio and Rusev walked out during the match.
 Sheamus, who would do the same, confronted Del Rio and Rusev during a brawl, and said that the league is finished, confirming the end of the group.
 Del Rio would also confirm in an interview that the group was finished.
 At Money in the Bank on 19 June, he lost to Apollo Crews.